The theory of concatenation over finite models: Appendix for Section

 which implies $|\sigma(\sv)|=0$.
 This proves the claim.
 In this case, we define

-The big disjunction only serves to ensure that $\psi$ has the correct free variables; as there are no other possible assignments in $\struct{\emptyword}$, we do not need to make the equality explicit.
+The big conjunction only serves to ensure that $\psi$ has the correct free variables; as there are no other possible assignments in $\struct{\emptyword}$, we do not need to make the equality explicit.

 Hence, we can safely assume that $\eta_R\in\Xi^+$ and that it contains $\sv$ exactly once.
 Again we distinguish two cases, namely $|\eta_R|=1$ and $|\eta_R|\geq 2$.

 If $|\eta_R|=1$, we have $\phi=(x_L\weqeq \sv)$.
 If $x_L=\sv$, we are dealing with the trivial formula $\sv\weqeq\sv$, and can just define